The staff of Alpine Junior Skiers, Winterset, and Snowdrifters offer the following suggestions concerning getting your gear:

 - Comfort is most important!
 Don’t be afraid to wear ski boots for 20 minutes or more in the shop before you make your decision.
 For our younger members whose feet are still growing, ask the shop about their boot trade in programs.

 - If you have purchased used equipment or are handing down equipment to another person, it is crucial that you have the equipment inspected and properly adjusted by a certified technician before skiing on it.
-Failure to do so, may result in injury!
+Failure to do so may result in injury!

-- If you are properly prepared with the clothing and accessories outlined on the equipment list, skiing and boarding can be fun even in the coldest blizzard.
+- If you are properly prepared with the clothing and accessories outlined on the equipment checklist, skiing and boarding can be fun even in the coldest blizzard.
 Remember, there is no such thing as bad weather, just inappropriate clothing!
 Temperatures can range from 0 to 50 degrees on any winter day in the Sierra.
 On each trip, be prepared for any type of weather.
 Cold hands and feet are due to not enough clothing on your torso.
 Studies and practical experience show that skiers and boarders will lose 80-90 percent of their body heat through their head, so wear a hat.

 - If you are going to rent equipment for more than five days this season, consider purchasing the equipment instead.
 Add up the cost of renting, plus the time involved picking up and returning the gear.
 Compare this to the cost of a basic package at one of the ski shops listed on our links page.
 Take into consideration the advantage of having your own equipment that you can use any time.
 For growing kids, figure keeping skis and boards about two years, boots one to two years (again, check the boot trade in program).
 You can then sell the equipment at one of the local ski and snowboard swaps for 25 to 50 percent (or more depending on age) of what you paid for it.
 In most cases, if you hit the slopes five to six times a season, you will come out ahead if you purchase.
 P.S.
 Swaps are not just for skis, boots, and boards.
 They are a great place to sell (and buy) used clothing (including kids clothing!).
 P.P.S.
 Each year in September we sponsor a swap at Land Park Ski and Sports.